Titford Canal: Titford Pool

 This feeder was not made navigable until 1837, with the addition of six locks, nicknamed The Crow, which were adjacent to chemical works owned by Jim Crow.
 These locks, as is usual on the BCN, have single lower gates to reduce leakage.
-The Titford Locks (also known as Oldbury Locks) became derelict and were restored in 1973-4.
+The Titford Locks (also known as Oldbury Locks) became derelict and were restored in 1973–4.

 The canal

 Between Titford Pool and the locks is the Grade II listed Langley Maltings (previously used for the malting stage of beer-making).
-Sadly the Maltings have been badly damaged by fire.
+The Maltings have been badly damaged by fire.

 At the top lock stands the grade II listed Titford Engine House; built to pump water back up the six locks from the Wolverhampton Level, but later more often used to supply the feeder.
 It is now the headquarters of the Birmingham Canal Navigations Society.

 Also at the top lock is the junction with the Tat Bank Branch (or Spon Lane Branch), no longer navigable, which was the original feeder to the Smethwick Summit, and is now a feeder (made by Thomas Telford, 1830) to Edgbaston Reservoir (Rotton Park Reservoir) which itself feeds the Birmingham and Wolverhampton Levels of the BCN.
 It was later made navigable for a part of its length to the Stourbridge Railway at Rood End and the British Industrial Plastics chemical factory was built upon it.
 It is now impassable and without towpath access.

 Titford Pool, Tat Bank Branch and the top pound of the Titford Canal are the highest point of the BCN.
 They are accessible from Engine Street.
 The Inland Waterways Association National Festival was held at Titford in 1978 and 1982.